Summer Research Opportunities for Undergraduates

 There are many programs listed on the Undergraduate Research and Fellowships (URAF) page.
 In particular:

 1) In order to be considered for Physics Dept funding, you MUST also submit your proposal to the Harvard College Research Program (HCRP).
-Their deadline is also Wednesday, March 30, 2016 (at noon).
+Their deadline is also noon on Wednesday, March 28, 2018.
 And the application is essentially the same.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the Funding Database for International Experience for available funds.